Miss Your Medicare Initial Enrollment? What You Should Know.

 General Enrollment Period

 Medicare’s General Enrollment Period is for people who missed their IEP and didn’t qualify for a Special Enrollment Period.
 This enrollment period runs from January 1 through March 31.
-Plans purchased at this time are active July 1 of the same year.
-[3]
+Plans purchased at this time are active the first of the following month.

 Am I Stuck Paying My Part B Late Penalty Forever?